Dherse/magritte/README.md

 # Magritte

-Magritte will be a single-backend, asynchronous graphics API for rust.
+Magritte will be a single-backend, asynchronous rendering API for rust.
 Inspired by [`wgpu-rs`](https://github.com/gfx-rs/wgpu) but designed for native Desktop use instead of compatibility with [*WebGPU*](https://www.w3.org/TR/webgpu/).
 The final API will be designed to enabled high performance graphics and compute applications with the latest features.

 Magritte will exclusively target [*Vulkan*](https://www.vulkan.org/) as its backend.
 In the future, if *WebGPU* reaches similar features to *Vulkan*, I may work on supporting them as well.